Skip to main content

 Luckily, babies are born with enzymes in their bloodstream to help flip methemoglobin back to hemoglobin without any lasting damage.
 However, the number of enzymes needed to combat a nitrate overload is not found in infants younger than 3-6 months old.
 Because of the risks involved with using possibly contaminated veggies — either grown at home or bought at the store — and to keep the risk of any blood disorder or other issue caused by a hearty spinach diet to a minimum, infants under six months of age should skip this green.
 You could even go a whole year before introducing this leaf to your child’s diet.

-Nitrates aren’t only found in spinach, and as the American Academy of Pediatrics explains to parents, it’s important to keep in mind:
+Nitrates aren’t only found in spinach, and as the American Academy of Pediatrics (AAP) explains to parents, it’s important to keep in mind:

 “Nitrates aren’t the only cause of methemoglobinemia.
 Certain antibiotics and the numbing agent found in teething gels can also convert hemoglobin to methemoglobin.
 And baby food isn’t the only dietary source of nitrates.
 Drinking water (especially well water) can contain high levels of nitrates from fertilizer run-off.
 In fact, the most common cause of methemoglobinemia in babies (including those older than 6 months of age) is the ingestion of infant formula made with nitrate-containing well water!”